After the Alpine Blessing: re-alpsegen

 The film casts light on Georgette's life and her ambivalent personality and builds a bridge to the present and the conditions women

 artists are confronted with today.
-It is a poetic approach through the reconstruction of her house as
+It is a poetic approach through the reconstruction of her house as a model and the adaptation of her numerous

-and letters.
+diaries, notes and letters.

 In the film, I set out on the trail of the loner, artist and convinced socialist Georgette Klein, primarily from the aspect